 The chat link is available in all plans.
-To get your unique chat link, log in to your LiveChat as an Admin or Owner and go to Settings → Channels → Chat link.
+To get your unique chat link, log in to your LiveChat as an admin or owner and go to Settings → Channels → Chat Page

 Your chat link is ready to use out of the box – there’s no need to install LiveChat on your site, so feel free to copy and share it with your customers.

 Chat page link for a specific group

 If you have multiple departments, like sales and support, why not streamline your communication by creating group specific chat links?
 You’ll be able to assign customers to the right department and improve their experience from the very start.

-To generate the chat link for a specific group, go to Settings → Channels → Chat link and select the desired group from the dropdown menu in the upper-left corner of your screen.
+To generate the chat link for a specific group, go to Settings → Channels → Chat Pageand select the desired group from the dropdown menu in the upper-left corner of your screen.

 Anyone clicking this link will be connected directly to the particular group.

 Share your chat page link on social media

 Your website is not the only place where people can find you.
 Don’t overlook the opportunity to connect with them through all other channels you are using.
 Share the chat link on social media, add it to your mail signature and include in your newsletter campaigns to let customers contact you without always having to visit your website.

 Below are some tips and ideas to improve your reach, using the direct chat link.

 Tweet your chat page link

 Share your chat link on Twitter to solve issues and answer customer questions right from there.
 Let your customers know about your chat and give them a way to contact you quickly and easily.